 - Looking Beyond England?
 Other Beautiful Villages in the UK

 - What are some of the most picturesque English villages?

 - What villages are ideal for a romantic getaway or honeymoon?

 - What are some of the best coastal villages with beautiful beaches and harbors?

 Most Beautiful Villages in England to Visit

 1. Ombersley, Worcestershire

-The village is easy to reach and is located at a distance of 2.5 hours from London and 1.5 hours from Oxford.
+The village is easy to reach and is located around 2.5 hours from London and 1.5 hours from Oxford.
 And the cathedral town of Worcester is just 16 minutes away if you’re ever looking for more to do.